-Is the solution a novel and ground breaking application of Planet data?
+Is the solution a novel and ground-breaking application of Planet data?

 Planet and Copernicus Connection

-Does the solution use both Planet data and Copernicus data to create added-value?
+Does the solution use both Planet data and Copernicus data to create added value?

 Founded in 2010 by a team of ex-NASA scientists, Planet is driven by a mission to image the entire Earth every day, and make Earth’s changes visible, accessible and actionable.
-Planet started as a small team of physicists, aerospace and mechanical engineers in a garage, using the cube sat form-factor to inform the first designs of the Dove satellite.
-Just six years after their first satellite entered space, Planet now operates the largest constellation of Earth-imaging satellites… ever.
+Planet started as a small team of physicists, aerospace and mechanical engineers in a garage, using the CubeSat form-factor to inform the first designs of the Dove satellite.
+Just six years after their first satellite entered space, Planet now operates the largest constellation of Earth-imaging satellites ever.
 Their satellites are collecting a radical new data set with endless, real-world applications.
-Whether one is measuring agricultural yields, monitoring natural resources, or aiding first responders after natural disasters, Planet’s data is here to lend businesses and humanitarian organizations a helping hand.
+Whether one is measuring agricultural yields, monitoring natural resources, or aiding first responders after natural disasters, Planet’s data is here to lend businesses and humanitarian organisations a helping hand.
 Planet believes timely, global imagery will empower informed, deliberate and meaningful stewardship of our planet.